Pennsylvania DUI Charges

 If you are charged with a DUI in the state of Pennsylvania, you should immediately consult with a respected and experienced attorney who will diligently represent you throughout the legal process, provide in-depth analysis of your case, and strategically develop the best possible defense.
 Every DUI case is different, but an attorney who specializes in DUI defense can provide you with the best defense possible for your case.

 Our experienced team of diligent DUI attorneys has extensive experience in defending DUI cases throughout Pennsylvania and the greater tri-state area.
-We have helped defend countless DUI cases and have witnessed tremendous success obtaining not guilty trial verdicts as well as pleading down cases to lesser offenses.
+We have helped defend countless DUI cases and have witnessed tremendous success obtaining not guilty trial verdicts, as well as pleading down cases to lesser offenses.

 DUI is a serious criminal offense that often has long-term consequences for those convicted.
 If you are a Pennsylvania resident or out-of-state driver who has been charged with DUI in the Keystone State, you need the help of Philadelphia criminal attorneys who specialize in DUI defense.
-Please contact us today for a free and confidential consultation.
+Please contact us today for a confidential consultation.